 Why Do They Say "Clear" Before Using a Defibrillator?

-Anyone who has watched a medical drama has seen desperate but handsome doctors tending to a person in cardiac arrest yell, "Clear," before administering a jolt of electricity to the patient's lifeless body.
-Although using an AED in real life is more dramatic, but less staged, there are three reasons why doctors and rescuers yell, "Clear" before using a defibrillator.
+Anyone who has watched a medical drama has seen desperate, but handsome, doctors tending to a person in cardiac arrest yell, "Clear," before administering a jolt of electricity to the patient's lifeless body.
+Although using an AED in real life is more dramatic, and less staged, there are three reasons why doctors and rescuers yell, "Clear" before using a defibrillator.
 Check Out Our Comprehensive Line of New and Refurbished Defibrillators, HERE!

 1. Electricity Travels to GroundElectricity is always looking for a ground.
 Defibrillators use large amounts of electricity to restore the human heart to a normal rhythm.
 At its highest setting, a defibrillator sends 360 joules through a person's body.
 To give you some perspective, 360 joules translates to about 54 amps at 3,000 volts for a millisecond.
 60 amps of electricity powers an average house.
 Even though the shock is only a millisecond long, anyone who is touching the victim when they receive an electrical shock will experience a portion of that electricity as it travels to the ground.
 This is also why doctors who are in the process of defibrillating do so while standing clear of the bed where the patient is laying.